balena-os/wifi-connect/ManualTests.md

 # Manual tests
 After making changes all the tests should be run on both connman and Network Manager.

-## Test 1
- 1. Retry flag = false
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set correct credentials
- 5. Make sure it connects and then exits

-## Test 2
- 1. Retry flag = false
- 2. Correct credentials stored
- 3. Make sure it connects and then exits

-## Test 3
- 1. Retry flag = false
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set incorrect credentials (password less than 8 chars)
- 5. Make sure it does not connect and then exits

-## Test 4
- 1. Retry flag = false
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set incorrect credentials (password greater than 8 chars)
- 5. Make sure it does not connect and then exits

-## Test 5
- 1. Retry flag = false
- 2. Incorrect credentials stored
- 3. Make sure it does not connect and then exits

-## Test 6
- 1. Retry flag = true
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set correct credentials
- 5. Make sure it connects and then exits

-## Test 7
- 1. Retry flag = true
- 2. Correct credentials stored
- 3. Make sure it connects and then exits

-## Test 8
- 1. Retry flag = true
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set incorrect credentials (password less than 8 chars)
- 5. Make sure it does not connect and go to Test 6, Step 3

-## Test 9
- 1. Retry flag = true
- 2. No credentials stored
- 3. Make sure the hotspot starts
- 4. Set incorrect credentials (password greater than 8 chars)
- 5. Make sure it does not connect and go to Test 6, Step 3

-## Test 10
- 1. Retry flag = true
- 2. Incorrect credentials stored
- 3. Make sure it does not connect and go to Test 6, Step 3
+### Test 1
+ 1. No credentials stored
+ 2. Run start script
+ 3. Enter incorrect credentials (less than 8 chars)
+ 4. Make sure it retries
+ 5. Enter incorrect credentials (more than 8 chars)
+ 6. Make sure it retries
+ 7. Enter correct credentials
+ 8. Make sure it connects and exits

+### Test 2
+ 1. Correct credentials stored
+ 2. Run start script
+ 3. Make sure it connects and exits

+### Test 3
+ 1. Incorrect credentials stored
+ 2. Run start script
+ 3. Make sure it fails to connect and exits

+### Test 4
+ 1. No credentials stored
+ 2. Run node app.js
+ 3. Enter incorrect credentials (less than 8 chars)
+ 4. Make sure it retries
+ 5. Enter incorrect credentials (more than 8 chars)
+ 6. Make sure it retries
+ 7. Enter correct credentials
+ 8. Make sure it connects and exits

+### Test 5
+ 1. Correct credentials stored
+ 2. Run node app.js
+ 3. Enter incorrect credentials (less than 8 chars)
+ 4. Make sure it retries
+ 5. Enter incorrect credentials (more than 8 chars)
+ 6. Make sure it retries
+ 7. Enter correct credentials
+ 8. Make sure it connects and exits

+### Test 6
+ 1. Incorrect credentials stored
+ 2. Run node app.js
+ 3. Enter incorrect credentials (less than 8 chars)
+ 4. Make sure it retries
+ 5. Enter incorrect credentials (more than 8 chars)
+ 6. Make sure it retries
+ 7. Enter correct credentials
+ 8. Make sure it connects and exits